bormaxi8080/starred/README.md

 ## Go

+- [michenriksen/aquatone](https://github.com/michenriksen/aquatone) - A Tool for Domain Flyovers
+- [dhn/udon](https://github.com/dhn/udon) - A simple tool that helps to find assets/domains based on the Google Analytics ID.
+- [LukaSikic/subzy](https://github.com/LukaSikic/subzy) - Subdomain takeover vulnerability checker
-- [Yakitrak/obsidian-cli](https://github.com/Yakitrak/obsidian-cli) - This CLI tool will let you interact with the Obsidian using the terminal.
+- [Yakitrak/obsidian-cli](https://github.com/Yakitrak/obsidian-cli) - This CLI tool will let you interact with Obsidian using the terminal.
 You are able to open, search, create and edit files.
 - [seekr-osint/seekr](https://github.com/seekr-osint/seekr) - A multi-purpose OSINT toolkit with a neat web-interface.
 - [OWASP/Amass](https://github.com/OWASP/Amass) - In-depth Attack Surface Mapping and Asset Discovery
 - [tomnomnom/assetfinder](https://github.com/tomnomnom/assetfinder) - Find domains and subdomains related to a given domain